quanghuynguyenhua/Minard-Map/README.md

 * [https://vincentarelbundock.github.io/Rdatasets/articles/data.html](https://vincentarelbundock.github.io/Rdatasets/articles/data.html)
 Any analysis or commentary is the opinion of the author and should not be construed as advice.

-### Facts
+### Interesting Facts

-_Originally created in 1869, Minard's map ingeniously combined geographical information, troop strength, temperature, and time into a single compelling narrative.
+Originally created in 1869, Minard's map ingeniously combined geographical information, troop strength, temperature, and time into a single compelling narrative.
 His work has inspired generations of data analysts, cartographers, and historians.
 However, there are some <a href='https://chezvoila.com/blog/minard-map/'> facts</a> that may wow you.

 1. It was not contemporary when the map was designed. </br>